rickclephas/NSExceptionKt/nsexception-kt-sentry/README.md

 > Status: **experimental** 🚧
 > The basic scenarios have been tested, but the implementation hasn't been battle-tested just yet.

+> [!WARNING]
-> ⚠️ This implementation heavily uses private APIs from the Sentry Cocoa SDK ⚠️
+> This implementation heavily uses private APIs from the Sentry Cocoa SDK

 ## Installation